MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 Error in my_num_vec + my_name_vec: non-numeric argument to binary operator
 ~~~
 {: .error}
 Oh no!
 We got an error from that last line of code.
+Don't panic - errors are normal and are meant to help us.
+In order to understand this error, we need to discuss **data types**.

+## Data Types

-To understand what went wrong, we need to discuss different data types in R. We can ask what the datatype of an obejct is using another function, `typeof()`.
+Every value in R has a *type*.
+We can ask what the datatype of an object is using another function, `typeof()`.

 ~~~